 Utica’s interdisciplinary approach to the study of nations, people, and culture is designed for students with interests in international political relations and economics, government, law, foreign service, inter-governmental and non-governmental organizations, developmental and environmental studies, language, literature, culture, and education.

 A Degree That Works

 The international studies program helps you lay the foundation for a rewarding career in a broad spectrum of fields, including international political relations, economics, law, government, education, and more.

-UC international studies alumni have taken leadership positions at:
+Utica University international studies alumni have taken leadership positions at:

 - Compass Interpreters

 Student Voices: Adrian Gutierrez

 A brief conversation with Adrian Gutierrez, an international student from Venezuela majoring in International Studies with a concentration in economics, development, and environment, about the welcoming environment he found at Utica University.

 Student Voices: Marjorie Tetteh

 A conversation with international studies major Marjorie Tetteh, a student from Ghana, who talks about how she chose Utica, what her program is like, and the welcoming culture she discovered here.